Scheduling jobs

 [MY_USER_NAME@CLUSTER_NAME ~]$ chmod +x example-job.sh

-Run the script in the login node.
+Let’s run the script from the terminal in the login node.

 [MY_USER_NAME@CLUSTER_NAME ~ ]$ ./example-job.sh